kahlan/kahlan/docs/README.md

 ?>
 ```

-**Note:** `_report()` & `_summary()` are also two inherited methods.
-Their roles are to format errors & display a summary of passed tests respectively.
-So feel free to dig into the source code if you want some more specific output for that.
+**Note:** `_report()` and `_summary()` are also two inherited methods.
+Their roles are to format errors and to display a summary of passed tests respectively.
+Feel free to dig into the source code if you want some more specific output for that.

 The next step is to register your new reporter so you'll need to create you own custom [config file](#config-file)).